BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing, and comfortable walking shoes – you'll be doing a lot of walking!
-Include a scarf or shawl for women, useful for covering up when needed and for protection from the sun.
-Also, bring a small first-aid kit with essentials like antiseptic wipes and motion sickness medication.
+Pack light, breathable clothing, and comfortable walking shoes are essential as you'll be doing a lot of walking.
+Include a scarf or shawl for women to cover up when visiting religious sites or for sun protection.
+Also, bring hand sanitizer and insect repellent.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.